 With no worries about investments or market crashes, there is no danger of losing your coverage later in the process.
 Whenever there is investment tied to your life insurance, there is always the risk of damage whether it reduces coverage or shuts down the policy completely.
 With sudden changes in the market, you will be comfortable knowing that your spare money is in a savings account.

 Finally, the guaranteed version of universal life insurance requires a much smaller investment than its non-guaranteed counterpart.
 If price is one of the most important factors for you, guaranteed universal life allows you to save money.
 Of course, we aren't saying that you should abandon every other factor in your consideration but it is certainly something to think about!

 As you can see, these are definitely some worthwhile benefits to a guaranteed universal life insurance policy.
 If you want the good points of permanent and term policies, this is a solution worth exploring.

 There we have it, your guide to guaranteed universal life insurance policies.
 You should now have a better idea for how they work and whether they would suit your circumstances.
-If you still aren’t sure, take a look around at some other policies and talk to a professional if you can’t make up your mind, a professional like TermLife2Go.
+If you still aren't sure, take a look around at some other policies and speak with a licensed life insurance agent so you can make the best decision for you and your family.